AyobamiMichael/KCICA/README.md

 - **Anomaly Detection**: Identifying unusual patterns in data.
 - **Signal Denoising**: Removing noise from signals while preserving the underlying structure.

-For more details, see the Real-World Applications section in the repository documentation.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please follow these steps: